 • TIME Impact: The TIME Impact module allows users to generate short and long term projections of TB incidence and notification for their population of interest, and assess the epidemiological impact of a variety of user-defined interventions.
 Results are stratified by treatment history, smear and MDR status, based on data from the WHO Global TB Database.
-Results are used to generate cost-effectiveness estimates of key TB interventions using the One Health TB Costing tool.
+Results are used to generate cost-effectiveness estimates of key TB interventions using One Health.

-It uses a dynamical compartmental TB model, which is linked to the demography (DemProj) and the HIV and modules of Spectrum, from which it draws population and HIV data respectively.
+It uses a dynamical compartmental TB model, which is linked to [DemProj] and [AIM], from which it draws population and HIV data respectively.
 TIME Impact models are first calibrated to baseline country-level epidemics (with information supplied by the TIME Estimates model) and are then used to study the impact of TB interventions on TB incidence, prevalence, mortality and notification.
 The costs of these interventions are calculated with TB Costing module within One Health.

-TIME Estimates and TIME Impact interact much like AIM and Goals do for HIV modeling: TIME Estimates are used to prepare official estimates (particularly for HIV+ TB incidence and mortality) and TIME Impact is used to study the impact of TB interventions on TB incidence, notification, mortality and MDR outcomes.
+• TIME Estimates and TIME Impact interact much like AIM and Goals do for HIV modeling: TIME Estimates are used to prepare official estimates (particularly for HIV+ TB incidence and mortality) and TIME Impact is used to study the impact of TB interventions on TB incidence, notification, mortality and MDR outcomes.